TOPdesk/codegarden/README.md

 ### Debian specific instructions

-Just as the general recipe above, but install the npm and nodjs-legacy package (see this [stackoverflow question](http://stackoverflow.com/questions/21168141/cannot-install-packages-using-node-package-manager-in-ubuntu) for the reason).
+Just as the general recipe above, but install the npm and nodejs-legacy package (see this [stackoverflow question](http://stackoverflow.com/questions/21168141/cannot-install-packages-using-node-package-manager-in-ubuntu) for the reason).
 The npm install -g commands have to be run using